nosilver4u/ewww-image-optimizer/readme.txt

 *Release Date - TBD*

 * fixed: Easy IO incorrectly modifies JS/CSS URLs when using S3 on multisite
+* fixed: regression with WP Offload Media compatibility and incorrect ContentType for WebP images
+* fixed: local backup folder not protected from optimization

 = 7.2.2 =
 *Release Date - December 12, 2023*